OmedHossaini/portfolio/README.md

 # Welcome to the Portfolio Building Challenge! 💼

-In this challenge you will be using React and Styled Components to create a professional portfolio that will showcase your skills and experiences.
+In this challenge you will be using React and Styling libraries ( or frameworks) to create a professional portfolio that will showcase your skills and experiences.

 ## Getting Started 🎬

-Before you start building your portfolio, you should have a good understanding of React and styled components.
+Before you start building your portfolio, you should have a good understanding of React basics.
 For reference, you can always go back and look at your workshops and online materials and utilize all the knowledge that you gathered

 *Requirements*
 **NOTE: USE ALL THE CONCEPTS OF REACT THAT YOU HAVE LEARNT IN THE CLASS TO MAKE YOUR PORTFOLIO**